lvgl/lvgl/README.md

 * OS, External memory and GPU supported but not required
 * Single frame buffer operation even with advances graphical effects
 * Written in C for maximal compatibility
-* PC simulator to develop without embedded hardware
+* Simulator to develop on PC without embedded hardware
 * Tutorials, examples, themes for rapid development
 * Advanced support and professional GUI development service
 * Documentation and API references online
-* Free and open source under MIT licence
+* Free and open-source under MIT licence

 ## Porting
 In the most sime case you need 4 things: